-Expat Whole Of Life Insurance Protection
+Expat Whole Of Life Insurance Protection Policies

-How expat life insurance policies work
+How do expat life insurance policies work?

 The difference between an expat whole-of-life insurance policy and term insurance is that term insurance only runs for a set period before it ceases to pay out.
 For example this is usually on retirement on your 65th birthday.
 With term insurance you select how long you want the term of the expatriate insurance policy to last when you get a quote, for example 25 years.
 If you die in that time it pays a tax-free cash lump sum to your loved ones, but if you live beyond the term, your plan has no cash-in value.
 As you will see when you compare life-insurance quotes for expats, term insurance is a lot cheaper than whole-of-life cover, which is why so many more people take it out.

 Can you use life cover policies to cut your tax bill?

 The main reason people still take out whole life cover is to help cut their family’s tax bill, particularly inheritance tax (IHT).
 When you die, IHT is charged at 40 per cent on all your assets worth more than £325,000.
 This includes the family home, which means that millions now pay this unpopular tax.
 If you take out a whole of life policy and write it under trust, your beneficiaries will receive a cash free lump sum without the policy be added to your estate, this way they can use the money paid out to pay the IHT bill as this should get paid out a lot quicker than if it was added to your estate of assets.
 Tax planning is a complex area, and the rules are changing all the time, so you should consider getting in touch with UK Expat Pension Reviews for specialist advice about putting your life insurance in trust.

 What to watch out for when buying a whole of life insurance policy!